raspberrypilearning/3D-scene/en/step_6.md

  <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/444581851/?autostart=false" frameborder="0"></iframe>
 </div>

-Usually a continuous background soundtrack will start at the beginning when the `green flag`{:class="block3events"} is clicked, but you could have it starting at any time that suits your project.
+Usually a continuous background soundtrack will start at the beginning `when green flag clicked`{:class="block3events"}, but you could have it starting at any time that suits your project.

 To make a sound play continuously, use a `play a sound until done`{:class="block3sound"} block inside a `forever`{:class="block3control"} loop.
 Once the sound has finished, the `forever`{:class="block3control"} loop makes the sound start again from the beginning.